Flows of geometric structures: Abstract

 The first part of the article sets up a unifying theoretical framework for deformations of $H$-structures, by way of the natural infinitesimal action of $\mathrm{GL}(n,\mathbb{R})$ on tensors combined with various bundle decompositions induced by $H$-structures.
 We compute evolution equations for the intrinsic torsion under general flows of $H$-structures and, as applications, we obtain general Bianchi-type identities for $H$-structures, and, for closed manifolds, a general first variation formula for the $L^2$-Dirichlet energy functional $\mathcal{E}$ on the space of $H$-structures.

 We then specialise the theory to the negative gradient flow of $\mathcal{E}$ over isometric $H$-structures, i.e., their harmonic flow.
 The core result is an almost monotonocity formula along the flow for a scale-invariant localised energy, similar to the classical formulae by Chen--Struwe \cites{Struwe1988,Struwe1989} for the harmonic map heat flow.
-This yields an $\epsilon$-regularity theorem and an energy gap result for harmonic structures, as well as long-time existence for the flow under small initial energy, with respect to the $L^\infty$-norm of initial torsion, in the spirit of Chen--Ding \cite{Chen-Ding1990}.
+This yields an $\epsilon$-regularity theorem and an energy gap result for harmonic structures, as well as long-time existence for the flow under small initial energy, {relative to the} $L^\infty$-norm of initial torsion, in the spirit of Chen--Ding \cite{Chen-Ding1990}.
 Moreover, below a certain energy level, the absence of a torsion-free isometric $H$-structure in the initial homotopy class imposes the formation of finite-time singularities.
-These seemingly contrasting statements are illustrated by examples on flat $n$-tori, so long as $\pi_n(\mathrm{SO}(n)/H)\neq\{1\}$; e.g. when $n=7$ and $H=\rm G_2$, or $n=8$ and $H=\mathrm{Spin}(7)$.
+These seemingly contrasting statements are illustrated by examples on flat $n$-tori, so long as {the set $[\mathbb{S}^n,\SO(n)/H]$ of homotopy classes of maps $\mathbb{S}^n\to \SO(n)/H$ contains more than one element and the universal cover of $\SO(n)/H$ is a sphere}; e.g. when $n=7$ and $H=\rm G_2$, or $n=8$ and $H=\rm Spin(7)$.

 \begin{adjustwidth}{0.95cm}{0.95cm}

 \end{adjustwidth}